Newbury candidates face off in forum

 The COA expansion committee recently drafted a plan for a combined building, which has not yet been discussed with the Select Board, she added, saying those discussions need to take place first for everything to come together.

-Acknowledging that plan for a combined Town Hall and council space in the area of High Road and Morgan Avenue, Packer said he would like to see additional options.
+Acknowledging that plan for a combined Town Hall and COA space in the area of High Road and Morgan Avenue, Packer said he would like to see more options.

 "If we just offer the citizens of Newbury one option, I'm afraid it may be a failure on the vote side," he said.